snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/migration-guides/migration-guide-from-version-4-x-to-5-0/index.md

 event.setTrueTimestamp(123456789L);
 ```

 However, the API hasn't changed if you use the builder methods to set the properties.
-For example, this approach work both in the v4 and v5 tracker:
+For example, this approach works in both the v4 and v5 tracker:

 ```java
 // works both in v4 and v5 API:
 event.trueTimestamp(123456789L);
 ```

-If using `EmitterConfiguration` when creating a new tracker, the default buffer option configuration changed from `single` (max 1 event per batch) do `default` (max 10 events per batch).
+If using `EmitterConfiguration` when creating a new tracker, the default buffer option configuration changed from `single` (max 1 event per batch) to `default` (max 10 events per batch).
 If not using an `EmitterConfiguration`, the buffer option was set to `default` also in tracker v4.

 ## Renaming contexts to entities